“This post may contain affiliate links. Please read my disclosure for more info.

 Some of the restaurant offers are generic too.
 For instance, there’s one where you can save $4 on any meal if you order a Bud Lite.

-Ibotta doesn’t cost anything to sign up for, in fact, they pay you $10 just for signing up!
+It doesn’t cost anything to use Ibotta, in fact, they pay you $10 just for signing up!
 So not using it is really like leaving money on the table.

 7. Have a Few Fallback Meals